-The following policies apply equally to employees, officers and directors at all levels of The Goldfield Corporation (“Goldfield”), Southeast Power Corporation and each other subsidiary, partnership, joint venture or other business association that is effectively controlled by Goldfield directly or indirectly (together called the “Company”).
+The following policies apply equally to employees, officers and directors at all levels of The Goldfield Corporation (“Goldfield”), Power Corporation of America and each other subsidiary, partnership, joint venture or other business association that is effectively controlled by Goldfield directly or indirectly (together called the “Company”).
 These policies are designed to deter wrongdoing and to promote honest and ethical conduct by all employees.
 All officers and managers of the Company are responsible for communicating and implementing these policies within their specific areas of supervisory responsibility.
 All employees are responsible for conducting themselves in compliance with these policies.

 1) The Company and its employees, officers and directors shall comply with all laws and regulations which are applicable to the Company’s activities.

 2) All employees, officers and directors shall comply with the Company’s Insider Trading Policy.

 3) No receipt or payment of funds, property, service or thing of value shall be made by the Company with the intent or understanding that any part thereof is to be used for any unlawful purpose or for any purpose other than as described in the documentation which evidences or supports the transaction.

 4) Compliance with accepted accounting rules and controls is required at all times.

 5) No false, artificial, or misleading entries in the books and records of the Company shall be made for any reason whatsoever.
 No fund or asset which is not fully and properly recorded and no accounting entries or books of account which do not truly reflect the transactions to which they relate shall be created or permitted to exist.

 6) Unsolicited gifts, favors and entertainment may be given at Company expense or accepted by Company employees from a competitor or an individual or firm doing or seeking to do business with the Company only if they meet all of the following criteria:

 a) they are consistent with customary business practices and do not violate applicable law or ethical standards;

 b) they are not excessive in value;